 - Set a Budget.
 Project budgets will vary in format and complexity.
 However, to get the most out of each project, homeowners should set a budget before doing anything else.
 Include tools, materials, and labor (if you aren’t doing the project yourself).
 For upgrades and makeovers, don’t spend more than 15% of your property value.
 As an example, if you want to remodel the kitchen in your $200,000 home, that’s $30,000 maximum.
 Not all home projects cost that much, but it’s good to get into the habit of planning ahead.

 - Invest in Quality.
 Focus your DIY spending on projects or crafts that last a long time.
 That usually means paying a bit more for high-quality materials.
-You may even want to take a crafting class to master new skills.
+You may even want to take a crafting class to primary new skills.
 For example, expensive paint contains more resin and pigment, which make a big difference in long-term appearance.

 - Test Products Before Purchasing.
 If possible, test out expensive materials before buying them in bulk.
 For example, when you decide to replace your kitchen backsplash, ensure that you really like the tile before ordering five boxes of them.
 You can ask for a sample or buy them individually to try out a look before committing to it financially.